nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `submit`

 - Text obtained will be copied to clipboard if possible.
+- Note that an error message will be returned to the user if the order is empty.
-- Note that anything written after the `submit` command will be ignored.
+- Note that any arguments written after the `submit` command will be ignored.

 Example: